Ch 15.6 Mastering File Read and Write

 }

-.properties files are standard for Java application configuration.
+.properties files are the Java standard for application configuration.

 import java.io.*;